A dominance tree approach to systems of cities: Acknowledgements

 \section{Acknowledgements}

+The authors thank the anonymous reviewers for their useful comments that helped improving the manuscript.
 TL thanks the many developers of the free software packages that were used in this study, especially \emph{sf}~\cite{Pebesma:2018}, GDAL, GEOS and PROJ to perform the geocomputation and \emph{ggplot2}~\cite{Wickham:2016} to draw the figures.
 Last but not least, TL warmly thanks the Ramelet family for hosting him in the winter of 2021 during the COVID-19 lockdown, during which most of this work was done.